shakthi-sp/analytics-projects/Restaurant Sales Analysis/README.md

 The goal of this project is to analyze restaurant sales data to understand:

-- Exploaring the menu items and order details
+- Menu item erformance
 - Finding total orders and items sold
 - Most and least ordered items
 - Category-wise performance
 - Highest spending customers
-- Order patterns and menu insights
+- Sales and demand trends

 ---